GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

         </div>
     - I’m using the Narfduino board with integrated ESCs, so bulges on the side for ESCs are not necessary.
 In retrospect though perhaps I should've left some space to allow for hardware versatility.
 - Receiver
-    - This required a longer, narrower receiver shape, and bolts on the side when compared to the original T19 due to the shift from NEMA17 steppers to solenoid.
+    - This required a longer, narrower receiver shape, and M4 SHSC on the side when compared to the original T19 due to the shift from NEMA17 steppers to solenoid.
     - Shape changes also due to shift to the Narfduino controller board.
 - Stock
     - The main stock body, QT19_Stock can be swapped out with the original T19_Stock.